 We recommend that you:

-Update the name, description, and branding of the app.
+- Update the name, description, and branding for the app

-Add other items, such as products and contracts.
-(The Service Console app includes cases, contacts, accounts, reports, dashboards, Chatter, and Home by default.)
+- Add other items, such as quick text, macros, products, and contracts (the Service Console app includes cases, contacts, accounts, reports, dashboards, chatter, and Home by default)

-Add other utilities such as an Open CTI softphone and Omni-Channel.
+- Add other utilities, such as an Open CTI softphone, Omni-Channel, Macros, and Community 360

-Assign the app to the appropriate user profiles, such as your support agent profiles.
+- Assign the app to the appropriate user profiles, like your service agent profiles